ronsys11/Next_tech_task/README.md

 Guide on using the keypad :
 1-Enter the input value for Motor 1, 0 < value < 256

 2-press A to confirm the value.

 3-Enter the value for motor 2, 0 < value < 256.

-4-Press B to confirm the value \n also
+4-Press B to confirm the value

+also

 Press C to reset the values

 Here is the the link for the tinkercad project